Death and state funeral of Jawaharlal Nehru: Funeral

 The army officers were placed at the front of the bier to place Nehru's body onto the gun carriage, which was then drawn through the streets of Delhi by three groups of servicemen, one from each armed service.

 Despite it being contrary to his express wishes, Nehru was cremated by Hindu rites.
 The cremation took place at Shantivan.
-The samadi in the form of a large base covered with a lawn is located north of Raj Ghat, the Samadhi of Mahatma Gandhi on the banks of the Yamuna, witnessed by 1.5 million mourners who had flocked into the streets of Delhi and the cremation grounds.
+The samadhi in the form of a large base covered with a lawn is located north of Raj Ghat, the Samadhi of Mahatma Gandhi on the banks of the Yamuna, witnessed by 1.5 million mourners who had flocked into the streets of Delhi and the cremation grounds.
 At the cremation ground, seven senior military officers (Major Generals D. B. Chopra, S. P. Vohra and R. N. Batra from the army, Captains K. K. Sanjana and V. A. Kamath from the navy and Air Commodores Hari Chand Dewan and Hrushikesh Moolgavkar from the air force) lifted the bier bearing Nehru's body from the gun carriage and onto their shoulders.
 The bearers carried the bier inside the cremation ground, placed Nehru's body on the funeral pyre and saluted the bier before moving away.
 The six pallbearers then removed the pall from Nehru's body before the pyre was lit.